picoCTF/ansible-roles/roles/docker/README.md

 daemon.
 It is also useful for running webshell toolbox containers on a separate host from the launcher, as recommended.

-The variable `tls_SANs` must be specified as a list of all [Subject Alternative Names](https://en.wikipedia.org/wiki/Subject_Alternative_Name) from which the socket should be accessible.
+The variable `tls_sans` must be specified as a list of all [Subject Alternative Names](https://en.wikipedia.org/wiki/Subject_Alternative_Name) from which the socket should be accessible.
 By default, the generated TLS client certificates are fetched to the host running Ansible.
 See [below](#tls-docker-socket-access-settings) for a full list of configurable options.